-Under Section 566 of the WRDA of 1996, USACE is authorized to design and construct water related environmental infrastructure and resource protection and development projects in southeastern Pennsylvania.
-The authority is limited to the Pennsylvania Counties of Bucks, Chester, Delaware, Montgomery and Philadelphia.
-Philadelphia District entered into an agreement with the Township of Abington to implement this project under Section 566 of the WRDA of 1996.
-USACE developed this Environmental Assessment (EA) to serve as the decision document for the selection of the proposed action, in accordance with the appropriate policies and procedures specified in the Corps of Engineers Regulations (ER) 200-2-2, as well as of the National Environmental Policy Act (NEPA) (40 Code of Federal Regulation [CFR] 1501.5).
-Scoping was conducted in 2017 and public review and consultation is being conducted in accordance with all applicable requirements.
+Under Section 566 of WRDA 1996 (Section 566), USACE is authorized to provide environmental assistance to non-Federal interests in the form of design and construction assistance for water related environmental infrastructure and resource protection and development projects in southeastern Pennsylvania.
+The authority is limited to the Pennsylvania Counties of Bucks, Chester, Delaware, Montgomery, and Philadelphia.
+USACE entered into an agreement with the Township of Abington to implement this project under Section 566.
+USACE prepared this Environmental Assessment (EA) in combination with the project fact sheet to serve as the decision document for the selection of the proposed action.